choux130/RshinyExamples/README.md

-# rshiny-simple-example
-This repo includes some rshiny problems I solved
+This repo includes some of the R Shiny related problems that I have solved.